 The transit or C visa is used whenever you’re passing through the United States en route to another country.
 It’s like a tourist visa except that you’re only allowed to stay in the US for a relatively shorter period of time.

 Crew or D visa, meanwhile, is designed for the crew members of a ship or an aircraft who will likewise transit or pass through the United States.

-In most cases, the crew members use a combination of transit/crew visa (C-1/D).
-Should they wish to spend more time in the US for vacation or during time-off between flights/cruises, they have to apply for both transit/ship crew visa and the B-1/B-2 visa.
+In most cases, the crew members use a combination of transit/crew visas (C-1/D).
+Should they wish to spend more time in the US for vacation or during time-off between flights/cruises, they have to apply for both transit/ship crew visas and the B-1/B-2 visa.

 A religious worker who belongs to a recognized religious group or organization may apply for this visa (also known as R visa) to stay in the US temporarily.
 The visa will allow the religious worker to conduct religious worship and other activities within the limits of his/her occupation.